Zoom responds to privacy backlash by giving all its users end-to-end encryption - KESQ

 Zoom’s rapid ascent this year has brought with it the scrutiny that most fast-growing tech companies face — mostly in the form of a series of privacy and security concerns.
 It’s now taking a big step towards damage control.

-The hugely popular video conferencing platform will begin rolling out end-to-end encryption to all its users next month, it said Wednesday, backtracking on a controversial plan to offer the heightened security feature only to paying customers.
+The hugely popular video conferencing platform will begin rolling out end-to-end encryption in beta mode to its users next month, it said Wednesday, backtracking on a controversial plan to offer the heightened security feature only to paying customers.

 End-to-end encryption is considered one of the most private ways to communicate online and allows users to have secure conversations without anyone — including the platform they’re speaking on — having access to the data.